publishpress/PublishPress-Future/doc/workflow/extending/creating-data-type.md

-# Defining a node type
+# Defining a data type

 ## Defining the data type schema